m-mdy-m/algorithms-data-structures/2.OOP/design_pattern-type/Structural/Proxy.md

 - implements additional functionality to control the access to this subject.
 ### Key Features of the Proxy Design Pattern:

-1. **Subject:**

-The Subject is an interface or an abstract class that defines the common interface shared by the RealSubject and Proxy classes.
-It declares the methods that the Proxy uses to control access to the RealSubject.
-  - Declares the common interface for both RealSubject and Proxy.
-  - Usually includes the methods that the client code can invoke on the RealSubject and the Proxy.
-2. **RealSubject:**
+**1. Subject (Interface):**

+* The Subject defines the **contract** for interacting with either the real object or the proxy.
+It acts as a common interface, outlining the operations (methods) that both can perform.
+This ensures the client code can seamlessly work with either entity.

+**Summary:** The Subject establishes a standardized way for the client to interact, promoting loose coupling between the client and the concrete implementation details.

+**2. RealSubject (Concrete Class):**

-The RealSubject is the actual object that the Proxy represents.
-It contains the real implementation of the business logic or the resource that the client code wants to access.
-  - It Implements the operations declared by the Subject interface.
+* The RealSubject represents the actual object that the proxy controls access to.
+It encapsulates the core functionality or resource that the client ultimately desires.
+The RealSubject implements the methods defined in the Subject interface, providing the actual behavior.

-  - Represents the real resource or object that the Proxy controls access to.
-3. **Proxy:**
+**Summary:** The RealSubject embodies the desired functionality or resource, shielded by the proxy for controlled access.

+**3. Proxy (Concrete Class):**

-The Proxy acts as a surrogate or placeholder for the RealSubject.
-It controls access to the real object and may provide additional functionality such as lazy loading, access control, or logging.
+* The Proxy acts as a **surrogate** for the RealSubject.
+It provides the same interface as the Subject, allowing the client to interact with it transparently.
+However, the Proxy can mediate access to the RealSubject, performing additional tasks before or after delegating operations to it.
+These tasks might include security checks, caching results, or lazy loading the RealSubject to optimize performance.

-  - Implements the same interface as the RealSubject (Subject).
-  - Maintains a reference to the RealSubject.
-   - Controls access to the RealSubject, adding additional logic if necessary.
+**Summary:** The Proxy sits between the client and the RealSubject, offering a controlled access point and potentially enriching the interaction with additional functionalities.

 ### Simple and understandable explanation:

-////
+**Imagine visiting a high-security building to access a valuable document.**

+* **Client:** You, needing access to the document.
+* **RealSubject:** The sensitive document itself, stored in a secure location.
+* **Proxy:** The security guard stationed at the document vault.

+**Why does the building have security guards (proxies)?**

+* **Strict Access Control:** The guard verifies your identity and authorization before allowing entry to the vault (access control).
+They might also log your access attempt for security purposes.
+* **Additional Functionality:** The guard might prepare the document for your review in a designated secure area or offer redacted copies if certain sections are confidential (additional functionalities).

+**Benefits of using a security guard (proxy):**

+* **Enhanced Security:** The guard ensures only authorized individuals access the document, protecting its confidentiality and integrity.
+* **Simplified Interaction:** You don't need to navigate the secure facility yourself, streamlining the process.

+**Beyond Security:**

+The Proxy pattern extends beyond access control.
+Imagine a large online store where product images are stored remotely.
+A proxy server could act as an intermediary:

+* **Client:** The user's web browser requesting product images.
+* **RealSubject:** The remote server where the high-resolution images are stored.
+* **Proxy:** A local server that caches frequently accessed images.

+**Benefits of using a proxy server:**

+* **Improved Performance:** The proxy server can deliver cached images much faster than fetching them from the remote server every time, enhancing user experience.
+* **Reduced Load:** By handling image requests locally, the proxy server lessens the burden on the remote server, improving overall system scalability.

+The Proxy design pattern offers a versatile approach to object interaction.
+It provides a layer of control, potentially streamlines processes, and can even enhance performance by adding functionalities like caching.
+This makes it a valuable tool for building flexible and secure software systems.

 ## Example Problem: